jchai002/craft-2-boilerplate/readme.md

 # Craft 2 Boilerplate

 This is a boilerplate setup for craft 2.
-It comes with the gulp npm module for asset pipelining, phpdotenv composer module for env variable management, and capistrano ruby gem for deployment
+It comes with webpack for asset pipelining, phpdotenv composer module for env variable management, and capistrano ruby gem for deployment

-### using gulp to compile assets
+### using webpack to compile assets

 1) cd to project root

 2) install all npm dependencies with `npm install`

-3) run `gulp` to start compiling sass and javascript
+3) run `npm run build` to start compiling sass and javascript

-4) make style edits inside files in the `scss` directory
+4) stylesheets are located in the `_src/styles` directory

-5) add new javascript files to /public/assets/js/custom
+5) javascript files are located in the `_src/scripts` directory

 ### using composer and phpdotenv to manage environment variables